Fortescue apologises for clearing land on Aboriginal sacred site

 But an administrative error led to land clearing works earlier than scheduled on Feb.
 1 in the absence of the representatives, Fortescue Chief Executive Elizabeth Gaines said in a statement.

-“I have spoken to Wintawari Gurama Aboriginal Corporation (WGAC) Chairman Glen Camille regarding this incident to personally express my regret and sincere apology on behalf of Fortescue,” she said.
+“I have spoken to Wintawari Guruma Aboriginal Corporation (WGAC) Chairman Glen Camille regarding this incident to personally express my regret and sincere apology on behalf of Fortescue,” she said.

 “We have carried out a full investigation into the matter which has shown that this unfortunately occurred as a result of an administrative error...We have paused all clearing works at this site as we work with WGAC on the matter.”